dlebars/SLProj/namelists/README.txt

 #                   "LEV20"  Levermann et al. 2020, 17 models
 #                   "SROCC"  IPCC SROCC report, only defined for RCP8.5.
 For other
 #                            scenarios SROCC is similar to AR5
+# GIC: Glaciers and ice caps
+# Possible choices: "AR5" or "AR6"
 # GAM: Uncertainty of climate models
 # Possible choices: 1 for IPCC AR5
 #                   1.64 to convert the IPCC expert judgement that the 5-95